lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial5/tutorial.rst

 The first step is to relax the structure with ReaxFF, which which will be achieved using molecular dynamics.
 To ensure the system equilibrates properly, we will monitor certain parameters over time, such as the system volume.

-To set up this tutorial, select ``Start Tutorial 5`` from the ``Tutorials`` menu of LAMMPS--GUI and follow the instructions.
-The editor should display the following content corresponding to **relax.lmp**:
+Create a folder if needed and
+place the initial input file, **relax.lmp**, into it.
+Then, open the file in a text editor of your choice, and copy the following into it:

 .. code-block:: lammps